dchang0514/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

 ## Decription
-This is the project for the Getting and Cleaning Data Coursera course.
+The course project for the Getting and Cleaning Data Coursera course.
-The files to be delivered are the following files:
+The deliverables are the following files:
  *  __Readme.md__
  *  __run_analysis.R__
  *  __tidy_data.txt__
  *  __CodeBook.md__

+## README.md
+The README file describing the project

 ## run_analysis.R
 The main functions provided by this script are the following: